 Aluminum won’t last as long as other frame materials – not even close.
 Most manufacturers give aluminum frames a shelf life of 5-10 years, and that’s assuming no crashes or significant damage.

 Steel Bike Frames

 Steel bike frames are mostly made out of iron, which is an abundant material on the Earth’s surface that is relatively easy to find and mine.
-Thus, steel bikes aren’t the rarest nor the most expensive frames on the block.
+Thus, steel isn’t the rarest nor the most expensive bike frame material on the block.
 And they are much easier to work with than titanium or carbon.

 You may have also heard of Chromoly – short for “chromium-molybdenum”.
 This is a mixture of two elements that form an alloy resistant to deformity over time.

 Chromoly steel is lighter and stronger steel compared to the more basic carbon or high-tensile steel described above.
 Instead, Chromoly steel is more expensive and responsive than high-tensile steel, providing lighter steel bike frames that also have strong and sturdy frames.

 Many steel frames are heat-treated, which makes the frame extremely strong, and some are double- or triple-butted, which allows the frame tubing to be made larger or smaller in areas or high or low stress, respectively.

 Steel is denser than titanium and is of roughly equal strength.
 It holds a special place in the history of cycling.
 Steel frames have been around almost as long as cycling has, and these frames have a reputation for being tough and reliable.
 For all kinds of rough off-road riding, steel bike frames are a fantastic choice.